 This evaluation is done using interviews, rating scales, questionnaires, and intellectual screenings, in addition to measuring distractibility and level of sustained attention.

-The professional then decides if the symptoms correspond with those outlined in the DSM (Diagnostic and Statistical Manual of Mental Disorders), the official diagnostic manual used in the U.S.
+The professional then decides if the symptoms correspond with those outlined in the

 Get the most effective ADHD treatment by clicking the button below.

 Once you’ve been accurately diagnosed with the disorder, the next step is finding a way to handle it.
 In the past, experts thought that ADD/ADHD affected only children and that they grew out of it as they grew older; however, this is not the case.

 This was because

 The most common way of managing ADD/ADHD is through the use of medication.
 These are divided into two:

 Stimulants help to increase attention while reducing impulsivity and hyperactivity; however, if you experience too many side effects or have a history of addictions, your doctor may prescribe non-stimulants.

 In special cases, a combination of both kinds of medications may be used.